Technician Economy

 deployment gap

-The Institute is organized around a central problem: the Innovation Deployment Gap — the space between investment in advanced technologies, facilities, automation, infrastructure, and equipment, and the technician capacity required to convert those investments into operating capacity.
+The Foundry is organized around a central problem: the Innovation Deployment Gap, the space between investment in advanced technologies, facilities, automation, infrastructure, and equipment, and the technician capacity required to convert those investments into operating capacity.

 This gap shows up across sectors: